-103. Administrative and judicial remedies available in environmental administrative procedures (including the permitting procedure attached to EIA) are defined by the Administrative Procedures Code (Act CXL of 2004) referenced above.
+130. Administrative and judicial remedies available in environmental administrative procedures (including the permitting procedure attached to EIA) are defined by the Administrative Procedures Code (Act CXL of 2004) referenced above.

 Remedies can be sought by any person who is affected by the decision of the environmental authority (“client”).
-The procedures that can be initiated by the client are an appeal procedure, judicial review, reopening procedure.
+The procedures that can be initiated by the client are an appeal procedure, judicial review, reopening procedure, by right of the Constitutional Court’s decision.

 The most commonly used procedure is the appeal procedure, a request addressed to the supervisory authority of the decision maker to annul or modify the decision.
 An appeal is subject to the payment of a filing fee or duty.
 The right to appeal is not linked to any specific ground; an appeal may be made for any reason that the person affected deems unjust.

 The client, or other participant of the procedure in respect of the provision pertaining to it, can initiate the judicial review of an administrative resolution with reference to illegality, once the resolution is deemed final.
 The review petition must be lodged within 30 days from the delivery of the administrative resolution to a competent court.
 Judicial review is only available if the client has already exhausted his or her right to appeal or no appeal is allowed under the Code against the decision concerned.
+The client notified about the initiation of the procedure as a rule, may have to meet a condition to practice its client’s rights, such as to make a statement or to file a petition during the procedure of first instance.
+The law or the empowered government decree can define the content requirements of the statement or of the petition.

 Enforcement of the decision is not automatically suspended, even though the client may initiate such a suspension in its petition.

 Detailed rules of judicial review are determined by the Act on the Code of Civil Procedure relating to administrative lawsuits.